Tweedie Calculus: Applications of Tweedie Calculus

 \subsection{Functionals under the conventional Laplace mechanism}

 Differential privacy is a standard framework for protecting individual privacy in statistical and machine-learning applications.
-Its canonical additive-noise mechanism is the Laplace mechanism.
-Given a vector-valued query, such as Census counts across geographic or demographic cells, the released value is obtained by adding independent one-dimensional Laplace noise to each coordinate.
-This is, in particular, the conventional Laplace mechanism of \citet[Definition~3.3]{dwork2014algorithmic}, which gives the standard differential privacy guarantee in \citet[Theorem~3.6]{dwork2014algorithmic}.
-This subsection studies Tweedie representations for posterior functionals after such a release.
+A canonical way to achieve differential privacy is to add noise to the output of a query before release.
+For vector-valued queries, such as Census counts across geographic or demographic cells, the conventional Laplace mechanism adds independent one-dimensional Laplace noise to each coordinate.
+This mechanism is defined in \cite[Definition~3.3]{dwork2014algorithmic} and gives standard differential privacy guarantees \citep[Theorem~3.6]{dwork2014algorithmic}..

 This subsection studies Tweedie representations for posterior functionals after such a release.
 Motivated by the Laplace mechanism, consider the model